richardamofa/Seek-Jobs-Ghana/README.md

 ## 💡 Vision

-To **empower Ghanaians** with easy access to career opportunities, mentorship, and professional connections — helping every user grow from job seeker to industry leader.
+To **empower Ghanaians** with easy access to career opportunities, mentorship, and professional connections, helping every user grow from job seeker to industry leader.
+Also serving as a middleman between the job seeker and the job recruiter.

 ---